Stuff about me

 Messaging, Malware and Mobile Anti-Abuse Working Group (M3AAWG).

 From July 2007 until April 2010 I was part-time chief technologist with NewBay software, an excellent company that

 network operators.
-That's a kind of Web 2.0 meets the bell heads gig, which was
+(Later acquired.)
+That was a kind of Web 2.0 meets the bell-heads gig, which was

-interesting, especially when the applications are offered to such large sets of
+interesting, especially when the applications were offered to such large sets of

 users (in the millions).